Codium-ai/release-notes/docs/index.md

 # What's **Cooking**?

 <div class="left-padding" markdown>
-!!! vscode "Codiumate:VSCode >> Project Context"
-      We are working on adding another level of chat context - **Project Level Context**.
-This will enable you to add any folder as a context to the chat, and even you're entire project!

-      This functionality will help you ask any question about your project, search for implementations inside your project and improve the results of all the commands and generated tests.

-      **Stay tuned!**

 !!! jetbrains "Codiumate:JetBrains >> Code Completion"
     Code Completion is already available for Codiumate:VSCode, and we're diligently integrating it into Codiumate:JetBrains for an enhanced coding experience.